-The DIT cart area is a very important zone onset.
-It is the DP’s creative work space.
-I like to keep the area very accessible, clean and quiet.
+The DIT cart area is a very important zone on set.
+It is the DP’s creative workspace.
+During my DIT work, I like to keep the area very accessible, clean, and quiet.
 There is usually a lot of intense conversation and important decisions to be made from this area.
 With the help of the AD’s, we try to create a sanctuary around the DIT cart for the DP and DIT to work from.

-What is your personal favourite component of your cart?
+What is your favorite component of your cart?

 I don’t personally have a favourite component on my cart.
-Every item is my favourite in a way, as each item has an important purpose, or it is not going to be on the cart.
+Every item is my favourite in a way, as each item has an important purpose for my DIT work, or it is not going to be on the cart.
 It is well known that we have the best onset catering in the world here in Wellington – Billionaires Catering.
-But I have to admit, that I still carry my favourite bottle of hot sauce on my cart.
+But I have to admit that I still carry my favourite bottle of hot sauce on my cart.